 The successful trial lawyer must have sufficient intellectual curiosity and a mind agile enough to move from one field to the next, as the demands of the cases require.
 A litigator must possess strong legal writing skills.
 But she must also have a strong affinity for other people, the sensitivity to understand their stories and their problems, the ability to communicate those stories to judges and jurors, and a desire to serve as her clients' champion in the courtroom.
 The life of a courtroom advocate is often highly stressful, but also exhilarating and rewarding.
 What should you do as a student to prepare for such a career?

-It is highly recommended that you participate in one of the clinics, or participate in an externship in a litigation-related placement.
+It is also highly recommended that you participate in one of the clinics or participate in an externship in a litigation-related placement.
 The clinics provide an invaluable opportunity to learn hands-on legal skills working directly with clients under the supervision of experienced clinical professors.

 Finally, Suffolk provides an abundance of opportunities, through the Moot Court Board and otherwise, to participate in mock trial competitions and appellate advocacy competitions, either as an individual or as a member of a team.
-Any student planning on a career in litigation should take ample advantage of these extracurricular activities.
+Students interested in litigation practice should consider taking part in one of these extracurricular activities.